turing-machines/mentals-ai/README.md

 > [!NOTE]
 > [work in progress] A local vector database to store your chats with the agents as well as your private information.
 See [vector-db](https://github.com/turing-machines/mentals-ai/tree/vector-db) branch.
+> [work in progress] Web UI with agents, tools and vector storage

 - [Getting Started](#-getting-started)
 - [Differences from Other Frameworks](#-differences-from-other-frameworks)